About

 Individuals can support us with a monthly donation via the Subscribe button and we've started a Patrons scheme for organisations to get involved.
 You can also contribute with a one time donation through this link.

-A total of 63,000 people have read the website for free since launch three years ago.
-But only 40 people are prepared to donate a modest amount each month: this is around £130 and covers the basic running costs of website, accountant and professional fees.
+A total of 87,000 people have read the website for free since launch three years ago.
+But only about 35 people are prepared to donate a modest amount each month: this totals around £200 and covers the basic running costs of website, accountant and professional fees.

 This kind of reporting takes time and research to produce so we urge you, your friends and colleagues to support us.
 If you want better local news, please consider paying the price of a coffee a month for it.